Ultrasound in the Diagnosis of Prostate Cancer

 Global research has produced numerous studies demonstrating improved prostate cancer detection with the use of contrast-enhanced ultrasound biopsy techniques.
 Vascular areas visualized and targeted for biopsy using these techniques yield improved cancer detection rates.

-Prostate sonography has been around over four decades, but its popularity is increasing with the advent of new technologies such as fusion, contrast enhanced imaging, and the increased use of hydrogel.
+Prostate sonography has been around for over four decades, but its popularity is increasing with the advent of new technologies such as fusion, contrast-enhanced imaging, and the increased use of hydrogel.

 You can find additional information on the referenced and all CIVCO products at www.CIVCO.com.